Knowledge graphSettings

 Crawl Event Log

-fetch outcomes + retries
+fetch outcomes and retries

 Data Plane